robbertkl/docker-ipv6nat/README.md

 The special value of 2 will allow accepting router advertisements even if forwarding is enabled.

+Setting the `-debug` flag for docker-ipv6nat will log all ruleset changes to stdout so you can check your logs how docker-ipv6nat is modifing your ip6tables rulesets.

 ## Authors

 * Robbert Klarenbeek, <robbertkl@renbeek.nl>